POSIMIR®(bupivacaine extended-release solution)

 POSIMIR is an investigational nonopioid analgesic being evaluated for its ability to provide 3 days of continuous local pain relief after surgery.
 Intended for administration just once at the close of surgery, POSIMIR may be instilled directly into the surgical incision(s) with a blunt-tipped applicator or injected into targeted anatomic spaces under endoscopic guidance.
 Once placed, clinical and nonclinical studies have shown it to form a biodegradable depot that releases bupivacaine directly to the surgical site at a stable rate for 72 hours.

-Based on DURECT's proprietary SABER technology, POSIMIR is anticipated to play a central role in modern multimodal postoperative pain management protocols.
-It has been studied in open, laparoscopic, and arthroscopic surgeries, and is now undergoing further investigation in a multicenter Phase 3 clinical trial.
+Based on DURECT's proprietary SABER® technology, POSIMIR is anticipated to play a central role in modern multimodal postoperative pain management protocols.
+It has been studied in open, laparoscopic, and arthroscopic surgeries.
 It has not been approved by the FDA for marketing in the U.S. for any indication.

 POSIMIR is being studied for its ability to: